 It is vital to discuss the level of thickness you would require with your resin flooring contractor.

-If looking at an installation which is anti-slip meaning it has added grip/slip resistance.
-Aggregates which can be added in the installation process can create better grip thus creating a less slippery surface.
+If looking at an installation that is anti-slip meaning it has added grip/slip resistance.
+Aggregates that can be added in the installation process can create better grip thus creating a less slippery surface.
 Different pigments can also be used for a colourful appearance.
 If needing something more decorative, a vinyl flake system can be used to create a number of blends to this floor coating.